 The structure of Phenibut is similar to gamma-aminobutyric acid or GABA.
 As a result, it can have a calming effect and may reduce anxiety.
 Additionally, some people may use phenibut for fear, insomnia, stress, fatigue and post-traumatic stress disorder.
 At lower doses, phenibut may increase sociability and cause euphoria when used recreationally.
 Higher doses of phenibut may lead to coordination and balance impairment.
 So, how long does phenibut stay in your system?
 While it can take up to 30 hours for phenibut to leave the body, its impacts and traces can remain longer.

-For people wondering how to use phenibut, it’s most often taken orally.
-Phenibut is available as a powder that can be placed on the tongue.
-There are also phenibut pills and capsules.
-All of these products are available legally online in the U.S.
+Phenibut is most often taken orally, and is available in pills, capsules, or a powder that’s placed on the tongue.
+All of these products are available online in the U.S.

 How long does phenibut last?
 It depends.
 One of the biggest factors that play a role in how long a phenibut high lasts is the dosage used.
 A single dosage of phenibut is usually around 750 to 1500 mg.